An Interview With Marg’s Pets – Living With Feral Cats

-Recently, I have become involved with educating people about the misconceptions about feral cats through informative blog posts and videos.
-This happens to be an area that Marg is an expert in and I thought it would be interesting to learn more about these cats from her perspective, as she actually has feral cats living on her property.
-She and I passionately feel that the more we can educate people with real success stories, the better off these cats will be.
+I’m also a feral cat advocate and since it happens to be an area Marg is an expert in, I thought it would be interesting to learn more about these cats from her perspective, as she has feral cats living on her property.
+She and I passionately feel the more we can educate people about these cats with positive stories, the better off they will be.

 Deb: You clearly have a huge and devoted following on your blog.
 When and why did “Marg’s Pets” begin?